Time Metrics

 - year

-of the time you want to use as the default date.
+sql: ${TABLE}.DATEUnder the default date property you'll just reference the name of the time you want to use as the default date.

-for all metrics in that view unless their canon_date
+The default date will be the default canon_date for all metrics in that view unless their canon_date is set on the metric explicitly.

 🛠 You can also use a

-that is not in the same table as your metric.
-To use that date, just make sure it is possible to join that field in, and reference it likedefault_date: google_record_stats.recorded_at
+canon_dateordefault_datethat is not in the same table as your metric.
+To use that date, just make sure it is possible to join that field in, and reference it likedefault_date: google_record_stats.recorded_at, using the view name before the field name.

 Using an example from subscription management: